An improved bilinear restriction estimate for the paraboloid in $\mathbb{R}^3$: A proof of theorem : polynomial partitioning

 \subsection{The cellular case}

 In this subsection, we will consider the cellular case and prove \eqref{prop31}.
-This case can be dealt with by following the arguments of \cite{MR3454378} every line by line.
+This case can be dealt with by following the arguments of \cite{MR3454378} line by line.
 We include the details for the completeness of the paper.
 Recall that $\T$ is a collection of the tubes defined at the beginning Section \ref{prelim}.
+By abuse the notation, we pretend that cells always indicate the cells $O_k$ satisfying \eqref{equalcontribution}.
+In this subsection, the constant $C$ may vary from line-to-line.
+This constant $C$ is independent of the parameters $\epsilon$, $D$ and $R$.